ananjiahhao/CorpusCustody/README.md

 table is more trustworthy than an opaque remote answer.
 The cost is real and
 acknowledged: the table is incomplete, and any identifier it lacks resolves to `UNKNOWN` and blocks.
 That cost is paid on purpose, and it fails safe.

+**Refuse on unknown, not warn.** An unresolvable license makes the gate refuse for every purpose.
+The rejected alternative was to warn and let the set pass.
+That was rejected because a warning is a decision deferred to nobody: it scrolls past in a log, the pipeline goes green, and the unlabelled record ships.
+A refusal forces the decision to a person now, while it is cheap to fix.
+The conservatism is not configurable, because a flag to downgrade refusals to warnings would be the first thing switched on under deadline pressure, which is precisely when it is most dangerous.

+## Repository layout

+Generated from the real tree, `__pycache__` and build artifacts omitted.